chmouel/snazy/README.md

 `snazy` will highlight it.
 You can have many `-r` switches with many regexps, and you get different highlight for each match.

+* If `snazy` don't recognize the line as json it will symply straight print it.
+It will still apply regexp highlighting of the `-r` option.

 * If you want to only show some levels, you can add the flag `-f` to filter by level or many `-f` for many levels, for example, this only show warning and error from the log: